charmedsatyr-401-advanced-javascript/lab-16/README.md

   * `handleAlter` function
     ✓ should log to the console
   * `handleAlter` function
-    ✓ should log to the console (1ms)
+    ✓ should log to the console
   * `read` function
     ✓ should cause an event to be emitted
     ✓ resolves when given a good file
-    ✓ throws an error when given a bad file (1ms)
+    ✓ throws an error when given a bad file
   * `uppercase` function
-    ✓ should cause an event to be emitted (1ms)
+    ✓ should cause an event to be emitted
     ✓ should transform its argument text to uppercase
   * `write` function
-    ✓ should cause an event to be emitted (1ms)
+    ✓ should cause an event to be emitted
+    ✓ resolves when given a good file
+    ✓ rejects when given a bad file
+    ✓ rejects when given bad data

 * What assertions need to be / should be made?
-  * `alterFile`'s error handling should be tested.
-  * `writeFile` should resolve and reject appropriately.
+  * `app.js` line 22
+  * `read.js` line 20
+  * `uppercase.js` line 16
+  * `write.js` line 19

 #### UML
 Link to an image of the UML for your application and response to events